No results found. Try again with different words?

 • Individual settings for each of the language switchers added to your website

-In global “Language Switcher options”, you will find the following settings:
+In the global “Language Switcher options”, you will find the following settings:

-• How to handle languages without translation: chose if you want to with the content without translation – skip it or link it to the home page in selected language;
+• How to handle languages without translation: Choose if you want to with the content without translation – skip it or link it to the home page in the selected language.

 Individual settings can be applied to each of the language switchers in different language switcher sections.
 These sections are: